California State Route 125: Construction

-However, the San Diego Regional Water Quality Control Board withheld its permit approval in December 2000 over concerns that the Sweetwater Reservoir could be polluted in the process.
+However, the San Diego Regional Water Quality Control Board withheld its permit approval in December 2000 over concerns that Sweetwater Reservoir could be polluted in the process.
 Such an approval was necessary under the Clean Water Act in order to get the necessary approval from the U.S. Army Corps of Engineers (USACE).
 The suit by Preserve South Bay was dismissed in March 2001, on the grounds that the legislature did not need to review the annexation of state parkland for the highway because it was done under eminent domain.
-In April, the San Diego Regional Water Quality Control Board approved the project on several conditions, including monitoring the water quality to ensure that the Sweetwater Reservoir would remain a clean water source for local residents.
+In April, the San Diego Regional Water Quality Control Board approved the project on several conditions, including monitoring the water quality to ensure that Sweetwater Reservoir would remain a clean water source for local residents.
 An appeal to the state Water Resources Control Board to overturn the approval was unsuccessful.
 In July, the USACE approved the wetlands permit for the southern portion of SR 125.

 The Sierra Club and the San Diego National Audubon Society, as well as some other groups, sued the FHWA, USACE, and U.S. Fish and Wildlife Service to block the construction of the toll road over alleged breaches of the Endangered Species Act in October 2001; however, a San Diego judge sided with the contractor and the federal government in March 2003.
 The developer resolved the environmental concerns for $3.07 million and an agreement to work outside breeding times for the endangered species involved in May of that year.
 In return, the environmental groups agreed not to appeal the court decision.
 Some community groups also opposed the project.

 Construction of the SR 125 toll road started in September 2003; it was projected to open in 2006.
 Over the next few years, 1.5 million cubic meters of rock were blasted through in 160 separate explosions to allow for the interchange with SR 54 to be built.
 In 2005, the road was given the South Bay Expressway name.
 The South Bay Expressway extended SR 125 southward from SR 54 to Otay Mesa.
 This toll road was one of four privately financed toll highway projects, including the 91 Express Toll Lanes, that were approved in 1990; it was also one of two toll roads financed and controlled by both public and private sources, although the 91 Express Lanes, the other road, soon became entirely publicly owned.
 A partnership known as the South Bay Expressway operated the road, while an Australian company, Maquarie Group Ltd., handled financial and construction matters.

 By 2006, the contractor had encountered delays due to material and worker shortages.
 The initial toll rates were announced in early 2007, with the lowest toll set at 75 cents.
 The toll road opened on November 19 of that year.
 The entire cost of the expressway portion was $843 million, paid for by South Bay Expressway to own the franchise on the tolled portion of SR 125.
 The interchange with SR 54 was constructed with $160 million of public funding.